tevelee/Funky/README.md

 ### Roadmap

-- Releasing v1.1 with all the new collections and cleaner utilities
 - Figuring out ways for lazy collections, so the order of map/filter/take won't matter and always compute only the most necessary computations.
 So if you operate a map function on a huge array, but at the end you filter only for a few, the mapping should only take effect on the very few you needed.

 ### General guidelines